Joan-Adhiambo/yolo/explanation.md

 - Allowing the frontend pods to communicate with the ackend service without exposing it to the internet.
 - For successful connection to the Database I ensured the the database configurations in .env and also specified in backend-deployment.yaml.

-### Use of Ingress Controller
-- I also used backend-ingress controller configured rules, the ingress routed traffic to my backend-service on port 5000.
-- This ensured the backend service is reachabe without exposng it externally.
 ### Database: Exposed internally via a headless ClusterIP Service.
 - For stable networking between pods.